2020-01-15

 Suppose you want to execute several statements within a function, or if a condition is true

-• { and } contain code blocks
+{ and } contain code blocksfirst_value <- 8

 second_value <- 5